I Might Be Wrong: Live Recordings

-I Might Be Wrong: Live Recordings is a live album by the English rock band Radiohead, released on 12 November 2001 in the UK by Parlophone and a day later in the US by Capitol Records.
+I Might Be Wrong: Live Recordings is the first live album by the English rock band Radiohead, released on 12 November 2001 in the UK by Parlophone and a day later in the US by Capitol Records.

 I Might Be Wrong comprises performances of songs from Radiohead's albums Kid A (2000) and Amnesiac (2001), recorded during their 2001 tour.
 As the songs had been developed through studio experimentation, Radiohead rearranged them for live performance.
 It also includes an acoustic performance of "True Love Waits", a song Radiohead did not release until their 2016 album A Moon Shaped Pool.

 I Might Be Wrong received mainly positive reviews.
 Critics praised the performances and arrangements, but criticised its brevity and lack of earlier Radiohead songs.

 Content

 I Might Be Wrong comprises performances of songs from Radiohead's albums Kid A (2000) and Amnesiac (2001), recorded during their 2001 tour.
 It also includes a performance of "True Love Waits", by the singer, Thom Yorke, on acoustic guitar.
 Radiohead did not release "True Love Waits" until their 2016 album A Moon Shaped Pool.

 As Radiohead had developed Kid A and Amnesiac through studio experimentation, they rearranged the songs to perform them live.
 For example, the electronic track "Like Spinning Plates" was rearranged as a piano ballad.
 The guitarist Ed O'Brien said: "You couldn't do Kid A live and be true to the record.
 You would have to do it like an art installation ...
 When we played live, we put the human element back into it."
 The drummer, Philip Selway, said Radiohead "found some new life" in the songs when they came to perform them.
 Yorke said: "Even with electronics, there is an element of spontaneous performance in using them ...
 It was the tension between what's human and what's coming from the machines.
 That was stuff we were getting into, as we learned how to play the songs from Kid A and Amnesiac live."